Direct `.exe` download

 Help

-The desktop app can show a QR code for the local relay URL such as ws://192.168.x.x:6124/ws.
+When the desktop relay starts, it shows a QR code for the local relay URL such as ws://192.168.x.x:6124/ws.
 Scan that in the phone app when you can.
 VRChat does not use this URL.

 Use Test listener in the desktop app, make sure the phone and desktop are on the same Wi-Fi network, and confirm the watch still has heart-rate access plus any required background permission.